Masony817/Masony817/README.md

-- 👋 Hi, I’m @Masony817 (Mason Yarbrough)
+- 👋 Hi, I’m mason
-- I am a University Student at the University of Tennessee @ Chattanooga
+- I am a university dropout, i was at the University of Tennessee @ Chattanooga in computer science and physics
-- I am a Computer Science and Physcis major/minor with projects in many different fields
+- I am a 2x startup founder in ios applications and love building software to build people into the real world
-- I am mainly interested in Machine Learning and Quantum Computing
+- I am mainly interested in Machine Learning, AGI/AI, and Quantum Computing
-- I am building a event based social media app named Circliq :)
+- I am building a local experience marketplace; golocal :)

-- Contact me personally: Masony817@gmail.com
+- Contact me personally: masony817@gmail.com
-- Contact my business: Circliq.business@gmail.com
+- Contact my business: mason@golocal.email
 --->